"Your lives are meaningless compared to Hondo!"

 Derisively referenced by Sheridan as being "one of those West Point types" in the series' opener, Captain Frank Davis had been out of the USMA barely a month when he ordered the Willow Creek attack.
 In over his head on his very first command, Davis realized too late that his regiment was obliterating "a village of sick old men and helpless women, Mister" (as Lane reminds him).
 This realization was enough to make Davis resign from the Army immediately, and the former Captain has been suffering from PTSD ever since--just like Hondo.
 While Hondo has been self destructive in the years since, Davis has suffered recurrent nightmares and suicidal thoughts.

-And yet, it isn't sympathy for Davis' torment that keeps Lane from taking vengeance.
-Ultimately it is his realization that he could best honor his late wife's memory by not allowing Mrs. Davis to suffer the same fate.
-Just as the ever-patient Mrs. Davis is the best half of her husband, Destarte was Hondo's.
+And yet, it isn't sympathy for Davis' torment that keeps Lane from taking vengeance, but rather his own realization that he could best honor his Destarte's memory by not allowing Mrs. Davis to suffer the same fate.
+The ever-patient Mrs. Davis is the best half of her husband, and Hondo knows the same held true in his own marriage.
 "I always said you were more civilized than I'd ever be."

 Davis and the Mrs. are both dismayed to find Hondo Lane waiting for them when they reach Fort Lowell, so why would Davis take this surveying assignment so close to the scene of his crime?
 Wouldn't there be a much better than average chance that either Lane or Vittoro (or both) is still there?
-Whether a subconscious death wish took him back to Arizona or not, Davis needs closure badly enough that even dying seems preferable to the haunting.
+Whether a subconscious death wish took him back to Arizona or not, Davis needs closure badly enough that even dying seems preferable to persistent torment.
 It's clear, for example, that guilt over his past actions keeps him from pressing charges against the scout after their initial "meeting".
 Some HONDO guest stars chewed the scenery opposite Taeger's tendency to underplay, but Reed resists that urge.
-The future BRADY BUNCH star is completely convincing as an ill-fitting soldier haunted by the one uncivilized decision of his life.
+The future BRADY BUNCH star is completely convincing as a man haunted by the single uncivilized decision of his life.